sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/configure_with_wifi.md

 ![List of files in file manager](<img/WiFi Config/SparkFun%20RTK%20WiFi%20Config%20File%20Manager.png>)

 On devices that support an external SD card, a file manager is shown if an SD card is detected.
 This is a handy way to download files to a local device (cell phone or laptop) as well as delete any unneeded files.
 The SD size and free space are shown.
-And files may be uploaded to the SD card if needed.
+Files may be uploaded to the SD card if needed.

 Additionally, clicking on the top checkbox will select all files for easy removal of a large number of files.